inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 .. image:: /static/training/socialisation/other_hazard_29.*
    :align: center

 - **Hazard Category**: divides the results into three categories based on the hazard data classification area.
 In this impact summary, |project_name| divides the impacted buildings into High, Moderate, and Low Landslide vulnerability zone.

 - **Building type**: divides the exposed buildings into several categories based on the building type attribute for each building.
 In this impact summary, |project_name| breaks down the results into a more detailed report by looking at each type of the building.

 - **Action checklist**: designed to make disaster managers think about what they need to do/discuss when planning for a similar event in the future.

-- **Note**: provides details about the input data and any limitations or assumptions in the analysis or report summary.
+- **Notes and assumptions**: provides details about the input data and any limitations or assumptions in the analysis or report summary.
-   In this example, it explains why building are said to be inundated, wet, or dry.

 - **Detailed aggregation categorical report**: statistical breakdown of the number of results.
 This example shows a count of important infrastructure.
 When you choose to use an aggregation layer with your analysis (we will do this on population) this table will show the number of buildings grouped by aggregation boundary.

 - **Hazard details**: explanation of where the hazard data come from